spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/join-an-existing-elb.md

 In the Review tab under Summary, you can review the final configuration of your Elastigroup.
 In addition, the Spot automatically generates a template of your Elastigroup to be used by Cloudformation or Terraform.

 When you are finished reviewing and making modifications to the configuration, click Create.
-Spot will create your Elastigroup.
+Spot will create your Elastigroup load balancer.

 ## What's Next?
 * For more information about the General settings, read about [Cluster Orientation](elastigroup/features/core-features/cluster-orientation.md), [Maintenance Windows](elastigroup/features/core-features/maintenance-windows.md), and [Capacity Units](elastigroup/features/core-features/elastigroup-capacity-instances-or-weighted.md).